 Visiting a ball field sets you up for an experience like no other.
 If you're responsible for creating an outdoor baseball or softball field, it's important to plan out your project accordingly.
-To help you get started, we've created a general guide to baseball field construction.
+To help you get started, we've created a general guide to how to build a baseball field.

 Things to Consider When Planning Baseball and Softball Field Construction